Running Jobs on Cirrus

 export OMP_NUM_THREADS=1

-srun /path/to/exe $SLURM_ARRAY_TASK_ID
+srun --hint=nomultithread --distribution=block:block /path/to/exe $SLURM_ARRAY_TASK_ID

 Submitting a job array

-in the same way as for standard
+Job arrays are submitted using sbatch in the same way as for standard

 jobs:

-sbatch job_script.pbs
+sbatch job_script.slurm

 Job chaining